 In the 1950s and early ’60s, Dolan was a model, actress, and later the host of “Women’s World” and “Eye on Seattle” on KIRO-TV.
 Her theatre training and outgoing personality served her well as an advocate for people with disabilities.

 “You would be mesmerized, simply mesmerized by her,” remembers board member Parul Houlahan.
 “She could also be very polarizing.
 She could get a room completely divided.
 You either loved her or hated her.”

 “Katie wasn’t always right, but she was never in doubt,” agrees former board president Neal Lessenger.
 “She did almost everything in the book to make improvements in the lives of the developmentally disabled.”

 Making Real Connections

-As part of the group who wrote and lobbied to pass House Bill 90, “Education for All,” the first law in the nation to guarantee education to children of all abilities, Dolan made the most of her contacts and personality.
+Dolan was part of the group who wrote and lobbied to pass House Bill 90, “Education for All,” the first law in the nation to guarantee education to children of all abilities.
+To get the law passed, she made the most of her contacts and personality.
 There are revealing stories in her 2006 Seattle Times obituary:

 When the Legislature was in session, Mrs. Dolan would be left with the most difficult people to lobby, one of them a conservative lawmaker who displayed a Bible on his desk.
 “She said to him, ‘House Bill 90 is God’s Bill!’”
 [Northwest Center founder Janet] Taggart said.
 “She talked to him in his language.”
 Mrs. Dolan relished her reputation as an occasional irritant.
 One social-services employee hung one of Mrs. Dolan’s letters to the wall by sticking a knife into it, Taggart recalled.